corl2022/learning-safety-filter/readme.md

 CMD_VEL_PUB_TOPIC = '/cmd_vel'
 FILTER_TOPIC_NAME = '/cbf/filterData'
 ```
 These values can be adjusted in scripts/cbf_node.py.
-Note that the throttle command as part of the Twist message is from [-1,1], where values less than zero mean driving backwards and 1 demands maximum RPM (also a parameter).
-THus, conversion from desired velocity to throttle value is necessary.
+Note that the throttle command as part of the Twist message is in the range of [-1,1], where values less than zero mean reversing and 1 demands maximum RPM (also a parameter).
+Thus, conversion from desired velocity to throttle value is necessary.

 Particularly, we use the linear function
 ```math